jurajama/AnsiDevPlatform/README.md

 **Note:** Before deploying Jenkins using jenkins-create-os.yml, run "./update-roles.bash" to update external roles.
 That fetches some code from github to ext-roles directory.

+After Jenkins has been deployed, you can access GUI with http://jenkins_floating_ip:8080.
+Default credentials are username=admin, password=admin123.
+When deploying Jenkins for real use, change admin password in variable jenkins_admin_password before deployment.